sUNC-Utilities/docs.sunc.su/docs/Instances/fireproximityprompt.md

 !!! warning "Avoid implementing in Luau"

     This function should **not be implemented** in Luau.
-It is prone to detection and will likely behave incorrectly without proper internal support.
+Doing so exposes you to easy detection vectors.

 `#!luau fireproximityprompt` instantly triggers a [`#!luau ProximityPrompt`](https://create.roblox.com/docs/reference/engine/classes/ProximityPrompt), bypassing its [`#!luau HoldDuration`](https://create.roblox.com/docs/reference/engine/classes/ProximityPrompt#HoldDuration) and activation distance.